-Techniques included are: qPCR, WesternImmunoblotting, ELISA, FACS analysis, biochemical assays, DNA methylation analysis by pyrosequencing etc. Theoretical background of each technique will be provided and each technique will be carried out multiple times to obtain in depth experience in the various methods.
+Techniques included are: qPCR, WesternImmunoblotting, FACS analysis, biochemical assays, DNA methylation analysis by pyrosequencing etc. Theoretical background of each technique will be provided.
+Each technique will be carried out multiple times to obtain in depth experience in the various methods.

 After successful completion of this course students are expected to be able to:

 - retrieve background information relevant to the research topic;

 - apply molecular techniques, interpret the results, and incorporate the them in a written report;